Jump to Recipe Print Recipe

-One bite of these buttery, garlicy soft gluten free garlic knots and you will be hooked.
+One bite of these buttery, garlicky, soft, gluten-free garlic knots, and you will want another!
 They are absolutely delicious and are the ultimate dinner roll to serve with meals.
+This is an easy recipe to make, and I have lots of photos of every step you take to make this garlic knot recipe.

 If you are looking for a fun new gluten free bread recipe, I have you covered with these delicious gluten free garlic knots.
 They are easy to make, and you only need a few simple ingredients.
 Making garlic knots from scratch is easy!